 AFSC bottom trawl survey

 In 2025, the AFSC GOA bottom trawl survey transitioned to a new stratified random design.
 The new design transitioned from 59 strata defined by INPFC management area, depth, and general habitat type (shelf, gully, and slope) to 28 strata defined by NMFS management area and depth.
 Appendix 2.2 provides description and results of analysis in which historical bottom trawl survey data was reanalyzed under the restratified design.
 We found that the restratified design had negligible impact on Pacific cod bottom trawl survey indices and we continue to use the AFSC bottom trawl survey data as a single continuous time-series.
-The 2025 survey was conducted with two chartered vessels that accomplished 431 stations, an 18% reduction in the number of stations sampled compared to 2023.
+The 2025 survey was conducted with two chartered vessels that accomplished 431 stations, an 18% reduction in the number of stations sampled compared to the most recent survey in 2023.

 The spatial distribution of Pacific cod in the 2025 trawl survey was comparable to the most recent surveys (in 2023 and 2021, Fig. 2.5).
 In general, the 2025 survey produced observations that had a greater number of large hauls compared to 2021 and 2023.